patrick-rotsaert/squid/README.md

    * Clang 11
    * Clang 13
    * GCC 11
+   * MSVC 2019, currently only tested with SQLite.
 * CMake >= 3.19
 * Ninja, only required to build packages.